Jessica Greco: Acting career

 Greco has acted in a number of films, short films and television productions, mostly Canadian-based.
 She is recognized outside of Canada mostly for her role in Welcome to Dead House, a made-for-TV film and season 2 instalment of Goosebumps, which had mainstream recognition from an international audience.
 Greco is known for her distinctive appearance in the film, which included braided red hair, an old hat, and a shirt with an unknown letter G oval crown symbol on the front.
-Greco's appearance as Karen Thurston was the inspiration for the main character in the Canadian young adult horror novella The Beaches.
 More recently, Greco has appeared in roles for films Tammy's Always Dying and The Animal Project.
 Recent television roles include acting in Tiny Pretty Things and Tokens, the latter of for which she was nominated for The 18th Annual ACTRA Awards in Toronto's "Outstanding Performance (Female)".